EscolaLMS/headless-format/source/index.md

 ## Extending

-Except of listed attributes the manifest can be extended by unlimited additional fields.
+Apart of the listed attributes, the manifest can be extended by any number of additional fields.

-For example if there is need to describe course by video path or image it's a matter of adding new fields to the course attributes.
+For example, if there is a need to describe course by video path or image it is a matter of adding new fields to the course attributes.

 ### Topic Types

 One of the most important motivation introducing new format was the ability to add without limits new type of Assignable Unit (AU) in `ULAM` called TopicTypes.

-Each organization that wants to add new type should use it's own namespace for `type`.
+Each organization that wants to add new type should use its own namespace for `type`.

-This allows to add new topic types like
+This allows to add new topic types, for example:

 - Augmented Reality assets
 - 3D Models